-Amongst the range of innovative features which appear in WorkNC 2017 R1, we can mention the new Parallel Finishing toolpath based on the paradigm-shifting "Advanced Toolform" technology from Vero Software.
+Amongst the range of innovative features which appear in WORKNC 2017 R1, we can mention the new Parallel Finishing toolpath based on the paradigm-shifting "Advanced Toolform" technology from Hexagon.
 The new Parallel Finishing toolpath calculation considers the real physical geometry of the cutting tool, whether it is a high-feed cutter, a standard tool or whatever form of convex tool shape.

 High Performance, Top Quality Machining